Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

             ]
         ]
 ```
-When the user is `Anonymous`, we show a `Login` anchor element which navigates the `/login`.
+When the user is `Anonymous`, we show a `Login` anchor element which navigates to `/login`.
 When a user logs in, this `Home` page will switch the current view and instead shows two buttons, one for navigating to the `Overview` page and another for logging out.
 See the `href` values for these anchor elements.
 Since we are using Bulma for styling, I am giving these links a class of `button` to make them look like buttons but they are just links actually.

-Finally the root `render` function that puts application together and sets up the router to listen for URL changes:
+Finally the root `render` function that puts the application together and sets up the router to listen for URL changes:
 ```fsharp
 let render (state: State) (dispatch: Msg -> unit) =
     let activePage =